Quick checklist

 Common gaps

-- A file has the license and medical card but no application.
+- A file has the license and medical card but no driver application.

 Before / During / After audit